FAQs

 Are my headaches caused by CRS?

-Headaches related to rhinosinusitis usually happen along with other symptoms like a runny nose or nasal blockage.
-If these symptoms are present, your headache or facial pain is more likely to be caused by CRS.
-Sinus headaches often feel like a dull pressure around your eyes or forehead.
-Headaches on the side of your head or in your neck are rarely caused by sinus problems.
+When related to CRS, headaches typically occur along with other symptoms like nasal blockage or a runny nose.
+Sinus headaches often feel like a dull, constant pressure around the eyes or forehead.
+Headaches occurring on the sides of your head or in your neck are rarely linked to sinus issues.

 Is there a way to measure headaches?